DiscordDigital/AltCheck-Reborn/README.md

 1. Download iMobileDevice from the link at the bottom of this Readme.
 2. Extract the zip file and name the folder "imobiledevice", make sure this folder is next to the AltCheck-Reborn.ps1 file.
 3. Start PowerShell and type: Get-ExecutionPolicy\
-If it doesn't output "RemoteSigned", you have to change it with "Set-ExecutionPolicy RemoteSigned".
+If it doesn't output "unrestricted", you have to change it with "Set-ExecutionPolicy unrestricted".
 4. Navigate with the PowerShell to the AltCheck-Reborn.ps1 file and run it once to see if it executes. ".\AltCheck-Reborn.ps1"\
 When you get a prompt, make sure to "Always trust", so you can automate the launching of this file without confirmation every time.
 5. Either create shortcuts yourself, or create two scheduled tasks.\